 NFRP/Matra: Grants for strengthening democracy and the rule of law in Europe

 The Dutch Fund for Regional Partnerships (NFRP)/Matra supports current and potential EU candidate countries and the countries of the Eastern Partnership.
-Its aim is to help countries on the fringes of the European Union to strengthen democracy and the rule of law, thus enhancing stability.
+Through this programme, the Netherlands aims to help countries bordering the European Union to strengthen democracy and the rule of law.
+This enhances stability in those countries.

 Strengthening democracy and the rule of law

-Countries intending to apply for EU membership have to meet strict requirements such as the Copenhagen Criteria.
+Countries that want to join the EU have to meet strict requirements such as the Copenhagen Criteria.
 A number of Eastern Partnership countries have signed Association Agreements with the EU, which also contain strict conditions.
-Through NFRP/Matra the Netherlands helps these countries take steps towards eventually fulfilling these conditions.
+Through NFRP/Matra the Netherlands helps these countries take steps towards fulfilling these conditions.

-• improving the position of minorities, such as lesbian, gay, bisexual, transgender and intersex (LGBTI) and Roma people;
+• improve the position of minorities, such as LGBTQI+ and Roma people;

-• ensuring fundamental freedoms, such as freedom of the press;
+• ensure fundamental freedoms, such as freedom of the press;

-Through its Matra programme the Netherlands supports projects by government authorities, local organisations and political parties.
-The Matra partnership supplements the European Commission’s efforts in these countries.
+Through its Matra programme the Netherlands supports projects by public authorities, local organisations and political parties.
+The Matra partnership supplements the European Commission’s activities in these countries.

 The following countries qualify for Matra funding.